jameslawler/notes/docs/portuguese-language/verbs/contar.md

 ## Writing Prompts

-1. Há alguma coisa que você conte todos os dias?
+1. Há alguma coisa que conte todos os dias?
 What are some things you count everyday?
-2. Descreva um momento em que compartilhou boas notícias.
+2. Descreva um momento em que partilhou boas notícias.
 Describe a time when you shared good news.
-3. Como partilha notícias com seus amigos?
+3. Como partilha notícias com os seus amigos?
 How do you share news with your friends?